 Partnerships

-We know that we must work in partnership and listen to the voice of lived experience to create meaningful change.
+We know that we must work in partnership and listen to the voices of people with lived experience to create meaningful change.

-In addition to the partnerships below, we also work in collaboration with our public sector, third sector, and private sector colleagues to deliver projects that meet our goals.
+In addition to the partnerships listed below, we work with our public, voluntary and private sector colleagues to deliver projects that meet our goals.

-We run several working groups made up of statutory/voluntary sector and community members to plan and advise on projects.
+We run several working groups made up of statutory and voluntary sector organisations, alongside community members, to plan and advise on projects.

 West Midlands Strategic Migration Partnership

-Strategic Migration Partnerships (SMPs) are local authority-led partnerships that provide structures and forums of engagement for effectively dealing with migration at a local, regional and national level.
+Strategic Migration Partnerships (SMPs) are local council-led partnerships that provide a structure for engagement on migration at local, regional and national levels.

-SMPs work to meet the needs of National and Local Governments, and local communities.
+SMPs work to meet the needs of national and local government and local communities.

-Read more about the work of the WMSMP
+Read more about the work of the West Midlands Strategic Migration Partnership.

 Birmingham Migration Forum

-We facilitate and chair a regular forum to share learning and develop partnership working across a network of over 200 people from across the statutory, voluntary and community sectors.
+We facilitate and chair a regular forum to share learning and develop partnership working across a network of over 200 people from statutory, voluntary and community organisations.

 City of Sanctuary